 AMS will conduct a final administrative evaluation of each review panel's top rankings and recommendations.
 In addition to the rank and scores, AMS reviews each application to ensure that potential recommended projects align with the scope, allowability of budget items, available funding, geographic diversity, and USDA priorities.
 AMS staff will work with top-ranked applicants to negotiate any revisions as necessary.
-AMS will also assess an organization's ability to account for the use of Federal funds and monitor the performance associated with these monies using the guidance provided by 2 CFR § 206(c).
+AMS will also assess an organization's ability to account for the use of Federal funds and monitor the performance associated with these monies using the guidance provided by 2 CFR § 200.206(c).

-6.0 AWARD ADMINISTRATION INFORMATION
+7.0 AWARD ADMINISTRATION INFORMATION

-6.1 AWARD NOTICES
+7.1 AWARD NOTICES

-Upon announcement of the Federal awards, AMS will prepare and send a Notice of Award and Grant Agreement to each recipient for signature by the appropriate official.
-Grant Agreements consist of a 1-page Agreement Face Sheet (AMS-33) that will be signed by AMS and the AOR.
+Upon announcement of the Federal awards, AMS will prepare and send a Notice of Award (NOA) to each recipient for signature by the appropriate official.
+The NOA will be signed by AMS and the AOR.

-The Notice of Award and Grant Agreement will provide pertinent instructions and information including, at a minimum, the information described in 2 CFR § 200.211 and a reference to the AMS General Terms and Conditions.
+The NOA will provide pertinent instructions and information including, at a minimum, the information described in 2 CFR § 200.211 and reference to the AMS General Terms and Conditions.

-6.2 UNSUCCESSFUL APPLICANTS
+7.2 UNSUCCESSFUL APPLICANTS